Homeschooling in Montgomery County

 • Option A: Under the supervision of Montgomery County Public Schools.
 The family maintains a portfolio for each child receiving home instruction and submits the portfolio(s) for review to MCPS near the conclusion of each semester.

 With either option, families must complete and return the Home Instruction Notification Form 270-34 to MCPS at least 15 days prior to beginning home instruction.
 In subsequent years, families must complete and return the Annual Notification to Continue Home Instruction Form 270-36.
-To find the full procedures, including information on how to create and submit the portfolio required in Option A, families can refer to MCPS’s Home Instruction webpage.
+To find the full procedures — including information on how to create the portfolio required in Option A and how to undergo the portfolio review process — families can refer to MCPS’s Home Instruction webpage.

 Below are resources and information to help guide your homeschooling journey.
 Please note that inclusion of any organizations, services, products, or classes on this page does not constitute an endorsement by xMinds.
 We welcome recommendations of additional resources.